AMDESE/elves/README.md

     Running only virtualization testcases:
     python3 ./avocado-setup.py --nrunner --vt qemu --run-suite guest_AMD_elves --guest-os 24.04-server.x86_64 --no-download
     ```
-The ELVES project is forked off of [tests](https://github.com/lop-devops/tests).
-We intend to funnel back changes to the parent project as relevant.
+The ELVES project is forked from [tests](https://github.com/lop-devops/tests).
+We intend to funnel relevant changes back to the parent project.
+If you encounter any issues related to the AMD platform-specific IP testcases listed above, we kindly ask that you open a GitHub issue in this repository.
+Please provide detailed information following the bug report template to help us address the problem efficiently.

+For any issues related to the parent project or other projects mentioned in the references section, we encourage you to open an issue in the respective parent repository.
+Since all referenced projects are open-source, you are also welcome to contribute directly to them.

 ### Reference Kernel Configurations
 The `reference_kconfig` folder contains sample host and guest kernel configuration files used to validate the test cases in this repository.